martyromero/martyromero.github.io/_posts/2018-06-18-my-faith-transition-bullet-point-version.md

 * Lying to Ralph about receiving a confirmation about the Book of Mormon.

-* Deciding to go on a Mission and driving to Bishop Cabrera's home at 1:00b a.m. to have my worthiness interview and get the process started.
+* Deciding to go on a Mission and driving to Bishop Cabrera's home at 1:00 a.m. to have my worthiness interview and get the process started.

-* Lying about my testimony and "spiritual experiences" to people I met while on a mission.
+* Lying about my testimony and "spiritual experiences" to people I met on my mission.

-* Realizing that other [denominations were NOT an abomination nor ALL of their professors/preachers were corrupt](http://classic.scriptures.lds.org/en/js_h/1/19#19){:target="_blank"}.
+* Realizing that other [denominations were NOT abominations nor ALL of their professors/preachers corrupt](http://classic.scriptures.lds.org/en/js_h/1/19#19){:target="_blank"}.

-* Realizing that the doctrine of the Atonement was the most beautiful idea in religion.
+* Realizing that the doctrine of the Atonement was the most beautiful idea in all of Christianity.

 * [Pastor Walter Knight](http://www.rockportpilot.com/people/article_e434e962-181e-5c34-824f-c74250d1c455.html){:target="_blank"} challenging me to list a single evidence for the Book of Mormon, and not being able to.

 * Reading W. Kleon Skousen's [A Personal Search for the Meaning of the Atonement,](https://rcronk.wordpress.com/2007/07/27/a-personal-search-for-the-meaning-of-the-atonement/){:target="_blank"} and feeling that I had been in a state of slumber all of my life until then.

-* The absolute feeling of certainty that God would answer if I called during the most difficult time as a Branch President and missionary.
+* The absolute feeling of certainty that God would answer if I called during the most difficult times as a Branch President and missionary.

-* The tangible feeling in my chest to Gordon B. Hinkley's closing remarks in the 1997 October General Conference; ["I have a confession to make, my brothers and sisters.
+* The tangible feeling in my chest listening to Gordon B. Hinkley's closing remarks in the 1997 October General Conference; ["I have a confession to make, my brothers and sisters.
 It is simply this: I love you."](https://www.lds.org/general-conference/1997/10/latter-day-saints-in-very-deed?lang=eng){:target="_blank"}

-* Feeling dishonest when saying the phrase "I know that this is the true church."
+* Feeling dishonest saying the phrase "I know that this is the only true church."

 * Feeling anxiety after reading Ed Decker's [*The God Makers*.](https://www.amazon.com/God-Makers-Shocking-Expose-Believes/dp/1565077172){:target="_blank"}